Chymyst/chymyst-core/docs/chymyst07.md

 What if we now relax the requirement of single access for the resource _R_?
 Suppose that now, at most `n` concurrent processes should be able to call `doWork()`.

+This formulation of the shared resource problem will describe, for instance, the situation where a connection pool with a fixed number of connections should be used to access a database server.

-This can be achieved simply by emitting `n` copies of the `access()` molecule.
+The effect of allowing `n` simultaneous reactions to access the resource _R_ can be achieved simply by emitting `n` copies of the `access()` molecule.
 The worker reaction remains unchanged.

-### Refactoring into a library function
+### Refactoring into a function

 The following code defines a convenience function that wraps `doWork()` and provides single-access or multiple-access restrictions.
-This illustrates how we can easily and safely package chemistry into a reusable library.
+This illustrates how we can easily and safely package chemistry into a reusable function.

 ```scala
 def wrapWithAccess[T](allowed: Int, doWork: () => T): () => T = {